MerlotQ/camport_linux_abolished/README.md

 ## Compiling the Code ##

-First install the opencv releated package and the libusb (apt-get install libusb),
+First install the opencv2.4 releated package and the libusb (apt-get install libusb),

 second, copy the libcamm.so to /usr/lib directory, and excute ldconfig to creates the necessary links and cache to the shared library.

 run the make command to start compiling,

-run ./cam_test to show the xyz secret, enjoy it!
+run sudo ./cam_test to show the xyz secret, enjoy it!